NoHoldPay/noholdpay-recover/README.md

 This proves the binary was produced by that exact workflow, from a specific commit, and has not been altered since.
 Verification is entirely offline against public logs.

+The capitalisation in that identity is significant.
+It is matched as a case-sensitive regular expression against the signing certificate, so `NoHoldPay` must be spelled exactly as shown.

 ## Run it